nawazquazi1/Project--E-Commerce--Rest--API--Spring--Boot/README.md

 # E-Commerce-Application

 - The E-Commerce Application is built using Java and Spring Boot, with security, scalability, and ease of maintenance.
 The backend uses Spring Data JPA to interact with a MySQL database, making it easy to manage and store important entities such as users, products, categories, orders, and more.
-User authentication is handled by Auth0, providing secure and reliable means of REST APIs.
+User authentication is handled by Spring security, providing secure and reliable means of REST APIs.

 - The APIs are well-documented and easily accessible through Swagger UI, making it simple for developers to test and understand the various endpoints.
 Overall, this project provides secure Rest APIs to create a scalable platform for businesses to sell their products to customers.